jooannlee/beautiful-jekyll/aboutme.md

 the average life expectancy nowadays? <br><br>

-How about the causes governing success in higher education? <br><br>
+how about the causes governing success in higher education? <br><br>

 or simply where the best restaurants are located? <br><br>

-I reason with data to help answer questions like these.
+subtitle: I reason with data to help answer questions like these.

 </center>